 The risk management of intragroup transaction risk is at the level of the Group with Subsidiaries per the business strategies of Bank Mandiri.
-Bank Mandiri identifies and analyses the activities that may increase exposures to Intragroup Transaction Risk and affect the Company's performance.
+Bank Mandiri identifies and analyses the activities that may increase exposures to Intragroup

+Transaction Risk and affect the Company's performance.
 This risk identification is at the business activity and Subsidiary levels of Bank Mandiri by considering the complexity of transactions.
 Bank Mandiri may combine qualitative and quantitative methods to measure the Intragroup Transaction Risk for further periodic monitoring according to established procedures.

-INSURANCE RISK MANAGEMENT
+INSURANCE RISK MANAGEMENT (CPR)

-Insurance risk is a risk due to the failure of insurance companies to fulfill obligations to policyholders as a result of insufficient risk selection (underwriting) processes, pricing, reinsurance use, and/or claim handling.
-Insurance Risk Management is carried out by Subsidiaries of the Bank Mandiri business group that are engaged in the insurance business, in this case include AXA Mandiri Financial

-Services, Mandiri AXA General Insurance, and Mandiri Inhealth.
-Bank Mandiri identifies and analyzes activities that can increase insurance risk exposure and affect the company performance.
-The risk identification is carried out in the business activities of Subsidiaries engaged in the insurance business by considering its characteristics. can Bank Mandiri combine qualitative and quantitative approaches in the process of measuring insurance risk which will then be subject to periodic risk monitoring in accordance with the established procedures.
+Insurance risk is a risk due to the failure of insurance companies to fulfill obligations to policyholders as a result of insufficient risk selection (underwriting) processes, pricing, reinsurance use, and/ or claim handling.
+Insurance Risk Management is carried out by Subsidiaries of the Bank Mandiri business group that are engaged in the insurance business, which in this case include AXA Mandiri Financial Services, Mandiri AXA General Insurance, and Mandiri Inhealth.
+Bank Mandiri identifies and analyzes activities that can increase insurance risk exposure and affect company performance.
+The risk identification is carried out in the business activities of Subsidiaries engaged in the insurance business by considering its characteristics.
+Bank Mandiri can combine qualitative and quantitative approaches in the process of measuring insurance risk which will then be subject to periodic risk monitoring per the established procedure.

-Self-assessment of Integrated Insurance Risk Profile throughout 2022 was at a Low to Moderate (low) level.
+Self-assessment of Integrated Insurance Risk Profile throughout 2021 was at a Low to Moderate (low) level.
 This reflects low potential loss faced by Financial Conglomerates due to Integrated Insurance Risk at a certain time in the future.
-The quality of the implementation of the Integrated Management of Insurance Risk is adequate, there are some weaknesses but these weaknesses can be resolved in the normal course of business.
+The quality of the implementation of the Integrated Management of Insurance Risk is sufficient although there are some issues that are resolvable in the normal course of business.